stanchev500/audits/README.md

 # About Me

-Experienced software engineer with close to 4 years of production experience securing and developing cloud infrastructure, now transitioning into Web3 security.
-Specialized in securing DeFi, SocialFi, and GameFi projects and bringing security-first engineering practices to blockchain technology.
-Active smart contract security researcher with hands-on experience in Solidity and expertise in identifying and mitigating blockchain vulnerabilities.
+Experienced smart contract security researcher, specialized in securing DeFi, SocialFi, and GameFi projects.
+Discovered 80+ H/M vulnerabilities.
+Multiple top placements.
+Background includes close to 4 years of production experience securing and developing cloud infrastructure as a software engineer for cloud tech giant.

 ## Book me